12 Amazing Benefits Of Quitting Smoking16 May 2019

 Stronger muscles and bones when you quit smoking

-Cigarette smoking is a well known risk factor for osteoporosis and studies show a direct link between tobacco use and decreased bone density.
+Cigarette smoking is a well-known risk factor for osteoporosis and studies show a direct link between tobacco use and decreased bone density.
 Quitting smoking helps your bones gain strength and reduces your risk of getting fractures.
 Cutting out cigarettes also improves the oxygen levels in your blood, making your muscles healthier and stronger.
 Research shows that just quitting smoking can help you gain muscle mass and strength.

 Your coffee will smell so much better!

 Quitting smoking breaks the cycle of addiction and can potentially rewire your brain.
-After about a month of quitting, the large number of nicotine receptors in your brain return to normal levels.
+After about a month of quitting, a large number of nicotine receptors in your brain return to normal levels.
 As your senses get sharper, you will have improved hearing and vision, and food will taste and smell better.